fire2234/Fullbright-for-FNAF-VR/README.md

 Download this :
 # https://framedsc.github.io/GeneralGuides/universal_ue4_consoleunlocker.htm
 go in this folder : %localappdata%\freddys\Saved\Config\WindowsNoEditor\
-Set up as instructed on the website, then edit the file called `" Engine.ini "` paste this at the end .
+Edit the file called `" Engine.ini "`
+paste this at the end .

     [/Script/Engine.RendererSettings]